 The pizza industry has seen continued growth in Japan over the past decade.
 Fueled by the launch of Domino's Pizza in 1985, pizza chains have successfully carved out a niche in the food service market in Japan with their promise of rapid delivery.
-According to Fujikeizai Report, the value of the delivery pizza segment is estimated at ¥127.2 billion or \$1.1 billion in 2016, an increase of 5.7% from 2015.
+According to Fujikeizai Report, the value of the delivery pizza segment is estimated at ¥126.5 billion or \$1.15 billion in 2017, an increase of 0.4% from 2016.
+The pizza delivery industry is a highly competitive market.
+Top three companies combined held a nearly 80% market share.
 The top pizza chains include: